Taking Courses at Booth

 Course Materials Fee

-Each Booth course will incur a fee of $25 for cases, articles, and simulations that are delivered electronically through Chalk and Canvas, faculty course webpages, or hard-copy in class.
+Each Booth course will incur a fee of $25 for cases, articles, and simulations that are delivered electronically through Canvas, faculty course webpages, or hard-copy in class.
 This Booth Book Fee is in addition to any textbooks that may be required, and is non-refundable for courses dropped after Friday, week 2 of the quarter.

 Booth Student Policies and Honor Code